Table of Contents

 Example: Marriott International

-• Master Brand: Marriott
+- Master Brand: Marriott

-• Sub-Brands/Endorsed Brands: The Ritz-Carlton, St. Regis, W Hotels, Sheraton, Westin, etc.
+- Sub-Brands/Endorsed Brands: The Ritz-Carlton, St. Regis, W Hotels, Sheraton, Westin, etc.

 Each hotel brand has a distinct personality and targets a different segment (luxury, boutique, business), but they all benefit from the trust and reservation system of the Marriott master brand.
 This is different from a pure House of Brands because the connection to Marriott is clear and often a key part of the value proposition.

-Managing a House of Brands
+Steps to Get Started to Creating a House of Brands

-1. Develop a Clear Brand Architecture
+1. Develop a Clear Brand Architecture: The Four Models Explained

 A well-defined brand architecture is crucial for managing multiple brands.
 There are three primary types of brand architecture: